Special Study Opportunities

 Students with documented disabilities should contact the ARC to arrange for appropriate accommodations to ensure equal access to Webster's programs and activities.
 Assistive technology consultation for Kurzweil 3000, Dragon Naturally Speaking, Zoomtext, JAWS, Smartpen, Braille, alternative formatted text, alternative keyboards, reading software and other hardware/software is available upon request.
 Alternative formatted textbooks, within permission/copyright publisher parameters, can be ordered for students, faculty and staff whose documented disabilities include this as an accommodation.

-While Webster University does not provide diagnostic learning disability testing, faculty who suspect a student may have a learning disability may refer that student to the director of the Academic Resource Center for screening.
-Students who are concerned that they may have a learning disability may also make arrangements to be screened.
-Students with short-term disabilities (e.g., a broken leg) can also arrange temporary accommodations by contacting the director of the Academic Resource Center.
-Other students may gain information about their learning styles and suggestions for improving their classroom and test performance.
+While Webster University does not provide diagnostic learning disability testing, faculty who suspect a student may have a learning disability should contact the assistant director of the Academic Resource Center for consultation.
+Students who are concerned that they may have a learning disability may also make arrangements to discuss psychoeducational testing referrals.
+Students with short-term disabilities (e.g., a broken leg) can also arrange temporary accommodations by contacting the assistant director of the Academic Resource Center.

 The mission of the WebsterLEADS student leadership development program is to afford students the opportunity to apply theoretical knowledge gained in the classroom to the practical world of leadership and work, both on- and off-campus.
 The program’s goals are to assist students with developing skills such as; communication, critical thinking, decision making, group process, and sensitivity to diverse perspectives.

-The certificate is awarded to students who complete all five following program areas: a 3-credit leadership course, a 1-credit ethics in leadership course, 1 leadership retreat, 4 workshops, a service learning project, and a practical leadership experience.
+The certificate is awarded to students who complete all five of the following program areas:

 In addition, certificate seekers must also complete an additional two experiences.
 These additional two experiences could be a combination of participation in a second leadership retreat, completing additional service learning projects, participating in another practical leadership experience, attending another series of four workshops, or attending off-campus leadership conferences.